avbiswas/fMRI_encode/README.md

 mkdir models

 4. To train a ML classifier, run the fmri_attention-e2e.py.
-Below are the functionalites: python fmri_attention-e2e.py train --> Start a new training session (You may need to create a new directory).
+Below are the functionalites: (Use palmetto to train.) python fmri_attention-e2e.py train --> Start a new training session (You may need to create a new directory).
 The new model will be saved in the models/ directory

 	python fmri_attention-e2e.py train models/model_folder/model.ckpt --> Restore this model and train from here.